-Workplace harassment is a serious issue, but it usually is not a matter for the police to investigate.
-States have criminal statutes that forbid certain types of harassment, especially when serious threats of harm are made.
-Sometimes the same or similar behavior could be addressed in either civil or criminal court.
+When does harassment become a crime?
+It's a good question.
+There's no simple answer.
+For example, workplace harassment is a serious issue, but usually, it's not a matter for police investigation.
+States have criminal statutes that forbid certain types of harassment, especially when they include threats of physical harm.
+Sometimes, the same behavior could be addressed in either civil or criminal court.

 Criminal Harassment Defined

 Do states actually have a crime of harassment on the books?
 Some states do.
 For example, Pennsylvania defines the crime as when a person, with intent to harass, annoy, or alarm another:

 - Strikes, shoves, kicks, or otherwise subjects the other person to physical contact or attempts or threatens to do the same

 - Follows the other person in or about a public place or places